martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

 I recently stumbled upon a problem while crafting queries for PostgreSQL at work.
 We had a query with several correlated subqueries that was becoming too slow for the intended use (a search).
 I thought that using aggregations would solve it, but in fact it slowed it down, and even added bugs from counting duplicate rows.

-I could'nt find easily accessible knowledge about how to improve it on the Internet, so I decided to simplify the problem to its core and to investigate.
+I couldn't find easily accessible knowledge about how to improve it on the Internet, so I decided to simplify the problem to its core and to investigate.
 This article is the walkthrough of my findings.

 Here is the simpler version of the problem: